Version Control For Customers

 Factors to Consider When Selecting a Version Control Solution

-Choosing the right version control tool for customer-facing assets requires careful consideration of several factors:
+Choosing the right version control tool for customer-facing processes requires careful consideration of several factors:

-1. Ease of Use: The tool should be user-friendly, especially for non-technical team members.
+1. Ease of Use: The tool should be user-friendly, especially for non-technical teams.

-2. Scalability: Ensure the tool can handle the growing complexity of your projects.
+3. Scalability: Ensure the tool can handle your growing needs as your business expands.

-5. Cost: Evaluate the pricing model to ensure it aligns with your budget.
+6. Cost: Evaluate the pricing model to ensure it aligns with your budget and offers value for money.

 Popular Tools and Their Features